Defining Newtypes

 instance for free:

-object ForumTopic extends NewtypeNonEmptyString
+case object ForumTopic extends NewtypeNonEmptyString

 type ForumTopic = ForumTopic.Type